theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 * Go to online OneDrive and upload new folder
 * Share with uHale app

+## 2024-10-23

+An imaginative portrait head made entirely of Halloween objects

+in the style of Giuseppe Arcimboldo

 ## 2024-10-22

 "Heritage Happenings" written in a way that looks like Thai Script. two lines, right justified, red, white and blue